 Students participate in classroom activities and must also work individually or in groups outside the classroom.

-All activities are aimed at developing a series of aptitudes and involve putting into practice different skills and competencies (oral and written expression, teamwork, social and communication skills, ability to work on one's own, et. al.).
+All activities are aimed at developing a series of aptitudes and involve putting into practice different skills and competencies (oral and written expression, teamwork, social and communication skills, ability to work autonomously, et. al.).